 This 10-week course (15-20 hours), guided by the memoir/self-help book Awakening Blackout Girl, is designed to facilitate participants’ healing from addiction and sexual trauma.
-This course is open to survivors of any historical sexual trauma/trespass as defined by the survivor, who has sought relief from the impact of trauma through substance use and is not a gender-specific course.
+This course is open to survivors of any historical sexual trauma/trespass as defined by the survivor who sought relief from trauma’s impact through substance use and is not a gender-specific course.

-The course will provide participants an understanding of trauma and victimization, and the related tendency toward the use of substances to cope with these experiences.
+The course will provide participants with an understanding of trauma and victimization and the related tendency toward using substances to cope with these experiences.
 The course guides participants to identify the personal impact of trauma in their lives and its influence on current relationships with themselves and others.
 Topics addressed and explored within this course include recognizing triggers, learning healthy coping strategies, establishing prevention plans, and securing resources for long-term support and growth.

 - Opening up and engaging in the process of examining personal traumatic experiences

 - Identifying specific behaviors that stem from past trauma

 - Committing to establishing new and healthy coping mechanisms.